interstellaridea/One-Offs/README.md

 This is just a repo for snippets or configs that helped me at some point

-if you came across this repo....enjoy!
+If you came across this repo....enjoyi!